-Note: This trial is now full.
+Note: This trial has now been completed.

 Desert Institute for Spine Care has been selected to participate in the DASCOR™ disc nucleus replacement pilot clinical study.